Red Flags - Breaking the 'Abuse Me' Vibe

 For years I remember thinking have I got 'abuse me' written on my forehead, or did I give out an 'I'm easy for you to abuse' kind of vibe?

 I have since discovered that I am not the only one who felt this.
 Many people, especially women, can go from one abusive relationship to another.
 Maybe we don't feel we deserve any better.
-Perhaps, we are kind and gentle.
-Some people may take advantage of our demeanour.
-Or do we actually like the bad boy/girl image?
+Perhaps, we are kind and gentle and some people may take advantage of our demeanour.

 Whatever the reason, It's not unusual to see similar patterns and toxic relationships throughout our past.
 How do we break this cycle?
 How do we make better choices in the future so we can stop repeating the same old, same old?